How to use ContextLoom

 Claude.md snippet

-Paste this into your project's Claude.md file to instruct Claude Code how to write into your ContextDB workspace.
+Paste this into your project's Claude.md file (or .cursorrules, or equivalent) to instruct your AI agent how to write into your ContextDB workspace.
 This ensures consistent file organization and LLM-friendly conventions.

 Claude.md — paste this into your project